-After the appeal closes and the grants are finalised, MfM will be very happy to bring you news and updates about the incredible difference that will be made by the generous gifts from Welsh Independent Churches.
+The appeal is now closed and the grants have been finalised.
+MfM will now manage grants to the four chosen projects in Madagascar and will bring you regular news and updates about the incredible difference that will be made by the generous gifts from Welsh Independent Churches.

 Follow this link to learn more about the Union of Welsh Independent Churches’ Appeal for Madagascar, including videos about the Madagascar projects that will benefit from the appeal. https://annibynwyr.org/madagascar-2/fideos-madagascar